Constrained Polynomial Zonotopes: Set Operations

-\Comp The computation of the new starting point $c_1 + c_2$ has complexity $\mathcal{O}(n)$.
-Since all other operations required for the construction of the resulting CPZ are concatenations, it holds that the overall complexity is $\mathcal{O}(n)$. $\square$ \end{proof}
+\Comp The computation of the new constant offset $c_1 + c_2$ has complexity $\mathcal{O}(n)$.
+Since all other operations required for the construction of the resulting CPZ are concatenations, it holds that the overall complexity is $\mathcal{O}(n)$. $\square$ \end{proof} Now, we provide a closed-form expression for the Cartesian product: